 Silent Worship? – a 1990 report

-[Note: This report was published in 1990 by the Joint Committee for Church Music in Ireland which was established in 1977 and disbanded in 1990]
+[Note: This report was published in 1990 by the Joint Committee for Church Music in Ireland which was established in 1977 and ceased functioning in 1998]

 A REPORT ON MUSIC IN THE CHURCH OF IRELAND